HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access.md

 The **Style items** panel contains the different styling options available for the selected element on the canvas.
 The styling options are updated accordingly based on the selected element on the canvas.

-For more information on the user elements and style options, refer to **[Usage of Presentation Designer](./usage/index.md)**.
+For more information on the user elements and style options, refer to **[Using Presentation Designer](./usage/index.md)**.

 #### Layers

 ![](../../../assets/HCL_Presentation_Designer_Layers_Panel.png)

-The **Layers** panel provides a hierarchical tree view of all the elements currently on your canvas, helping you visually navigate and manage complex presentation templates without needing to click through nested layers in the main workspace.
+The **Layers** panel provides a hierarchical tree view of all elements on the canvas, mapping out parent containers and child contents to help you navigate complex presentation templates without clicking through nested elements in the workspace.

-- **Synchronized Selection:** Selecting an element directly on the canvas instantly highlights its corresponding node in the Layers panel, and conversely, clicking an item in the panel selects it on the canvas.
+- Select an element in either the canvas or the **Layers** panel to highlight and select it in both locations.
-- **Hierarchy Visualization:** Deeply nested elements are clearly mapped out in the tree view; selecting a parent container automatically highlights it and groups its nested contents.
-- **Visibility Toggle:** You can easily toggle the visibility of any element on or off using the view icon.
-Hiding a parent element automatically hides all of its descendants.
-This visibility state is persistent; the panel modifies both the editor's hidden state and the override stylesheet (`display: none`) to ensure the hidden state survives a save or reload.
+- Toggle element visibility using the eye icon to update both the editor state and the override stylesheet (`display: none`), ensuring hidden states persist after saving or reloading.
+Hiding a parent element hides all nested elements.
-- **Element Deletion:** Click the three-dots menu next to an element to safely delete it right from the panel.
+- Delete an element by clicking the three-dot icon next to it and selecting **Delete**.
+This removes it from both the panel and the canvas layout.

 ### Canvas